Examples of types, modes, and resources in CiaoPP

 expresses the expected calling pattern, and that the call can have at most one answer, property semidet.

-All the assertions in the last example indeed get verified by CiaoPP, which is shown in the output:
+All the assertions in the program indeed get verified by CiaoPP, which is shown in the output:

 :- checked calls qsort(_A,_B)